Automattic/eslint-plugin-wpcalypso/README.md

 # This repository has moved!

-It is not part of the [Calypso](https://github.com/Automattic/wp-calypso/tree/master/packages/eslint-plugin-wpcalypso) repository.
+It is now part of the [Calypso](https://github.com/Automattic/wp-calypso/tree/master/packages/eslint-plugin-wpcalypso) repository.

 # eslint-plugin-wpcalypso